m7medVision/SecTools-Installer/README.md

-# SecTools Installer
+<p align="center"> SecTools Installer</p>

-This powershell script installs several key tools that are commonly used by cyber security researchers.
-To ensure the script runs properly, please make sure to run it with administrator privileges.
+<p align="center">This powershell script installs several key tools that are commonly used by cyber security researchers.
+To ensure the script runs properly, please make sure to run it with administrator privileges.</p>

 ### Tools
 ------------